Last Updated on May 17, 2023 by Matt

 You might also be troubled by the short height and bit of a funny-looking design this scooter has.
 This can especially be a problem if you are taller than 6′ 3″ / 1.9 m, as the riding position will be a bit uncomfortable for you.
 You will be way too hunched over and you might even have your knees hitting on the steering wheel.
 See my guide on the best electric scooters for tall adults if you’re on the taller side.

-The removable battery can also be a problem for people that constantly leave the scooter locked outside the street, as anyone can remove and steal it without any special tool.
+The removable battery can also be a problem for people that constantly leave the scooter locked outside the street, as anyone can remove and steal it rather easily.
 This means that you would have to always lock the scooter inside, or take the battery with you wherever you go, something not everyone can do all of the time.

 Who should get the EMove RoadRunner Electric Scooter?

-The EMove RoadRunner is simply the perfect purchase for people who want an electric moped with a comfy seat.
+The EMove RoadRunner is simply the perfect purchase for people who want an electric scooter with a seat, or an electric moped.
 If you prefer to ride sitting instead of standing the whole time, this is probably as good of a scooter as you can get.
 I would warmly recommend this scooter to anyone who is a fan of small motorcycles, like the Vespa, for example, but wants to get something more eco-friendly.

 If you are anything like me and you want a higher range more than anything, you will love the battery of the EMove RoadRunner.
 It’s not only huge and durable by itself, but is also swappable.
 This means that you double the range and get up to 100 mi / 160 km of range out of this scooter if you buy a spare battery and use both of them on a single ride.